Saudi Arabia–Syria relations: 1970s and 1980s

-At the end of November 1970, Syria's Neo-Ba'ath leaders were toppled and removed, and Hafez Assad became ruler of Syria.
+At the end of November 1970, Syria's Neo-Ba'ath leaders were toppled and removed, and Hafez al-Assad became ruler of Syria.
 Diplomatic negotiations between the two countries were opened and renewed.
 With the death of Nasser in 1970 relations improved further.

-Three months before the joint attacks by Egyptian and Syrian forces on Israeli forces in the Sinai and the Golan Heights, Egyptian President Anwar Sadat and Syrian President Hafez Assad visited King Faisal in Riyadh in August 1973.
-In turn, King Faisal visited Damascus in 1974 and persuaded the US Secretary of State Henry Kissinger to include Syria as a key participant in any Arab-Israeli negotiations.
+Three months before the joint attacks by Egyptian and Syrian forces on Israeli forces in the Sinai and the Golan Heights, Egyptian President Anwar Sadat and Syrian President Hafez al-Assad visited King Faisal in Riyadh in August 1973.
+In turn, King Faisal visited Damascus in 1974 and persuaded the US Secretary of State Henry Kissinger to include Syria as a key participant in any Arab–Israeli negotiations.
 King Khalid, successor of King Faisal, stated in 1975 that Saudi Arabia supported the Syrian role in the Lebanese civil war.
-Hafez Assad participated in the Riyadh summit held in 1976.
+Hafez al-Assad participated in the Riyadh summit held in 1976.

 Syria's alliance with the Islamic Republic of Iran in the Iran–Iraq War again strained relations at the beginning of the 1980s.
 Syria's Assad paid a visit to Riyadh on 22 December 1981.
 When King Fahd became the ruler of Saudi Arabia in 1982 he developed a special bond with Assad that continued throughout his reign.
 In October 1989, both countries actively supported the Taif agreement that reestablished Lebanon's political system and ended the civil war in Lebanon.